Fast model-based clustering of partial records: Acknowledgments

 \section{Acknowledgments}

-R. Maitra acknowledges support from the United States Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) Hatch project IOW03617.
+The authors thank the Editor, the Associate Editor and two reviewers whose careful review of an earlier version of this manuscript greatly improved its content.
+Our thanks also to Somak Dutta and Carlos Llosa-Vite for helpful discussions.
+R. Maitra acknowledges support from the United States Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) Hatch projects IOW03617 and IOW03717.
 The content of this paper however is solely the responsibility of the authors and does not represent the official views of the NIFA or the USDA.